 Demonizing processes and people make them socially unacceptable.
 It amounts to an admission that there must be some substance to these processes.
 Otherwise, why would people attempt to demonize them?
 Often you will find there isn’t a difference between these practices and what is acceptable in mainstream religion.

 To make things more confusing, the people who use these processes create their terminology.
 People are curious about Magik with a K?
 What exactly is The Craft?
 These are all exciting terms that our culture has intentionally skewed.
 All these topics and words intermingle.
 So, we can start almost anywhere.
 Let’s begin with Witchcraft and Paganism.

 We are all familiar with the term Magic.
-Some things in life simply magical, like falling in love.
+Some things in life are magical, like falling in love.
 Magic can also involve directing energy to achieve some purpose.
 For example, “The Craft” is an example of using your intention with a goal.

 Most people associate the term, The Craft, with Witches and Wicca.
 However, the elements used in The Craft are nearly universal to all rituals.
 When you break it down, The Craft is simply ritual combined with intent.

 Many people believe personal rituals are more potent than those created by others.
 When you create a ceremony or rite, you infuse them with the power of your intention, emotion, and meaning.
 So, the craft is a powerful vehicle for ceremonies.
 “The craft” is simply the application of these three elements; intention, emotion, and meaning.